20 awesome things to do with kids on the Fraser Coast

 6. Meet Mary Poppins

 It won’t take a spoonful of sugar to get your kids excited to do this!
-Visit the heritage listed bank building where the author of Mary Poppins, P.L.
+Visit the heritage-listed bank building in Maryborough where the author of Mary Poppins, P.L.
 Travers, was born in 1899.

 Take a photo with the life-sized statue of the original Supernanny and have the kids bring a crayon and notebook to make rubbings of the ten Mary Poppins characters that are etched on the brick plinths, located at the Town Hall Green.